ForgeRock/forgeops/how-tos/forgeops-overview.md

-# ForgeOps Overview
+# The `forgeops` tool - overview

 ## Introduction

-The new forgeops tool was created to simplify the ForgeRock platform deployment, make it more deterministic, and continue on our production first path.
+The new forgeops tool was created to simplify the ForgeOps deployment, make it more deterministic, and continue on our production first path.
 It no longer generates a Kustomize overlay on every run.
 Instead, you create and manage environments for each deployment you need, then you can apply them as you wish with either Kustomize or Helm.